softwaresaved/build_and_test_examples/fortran/README.md

 **gfortran**:

-To check if it is installed already:
+To check if gfortran is installed already:

 ```
 $ gfortran -v